Ab-initio-based Interface Modeling and Statistical Analysis for Estimate of the Water Contact Angle on a Metallic Cu(111) Surface: Results and Discussion

-We can further examine the justification via comparisons of intermediate values appeared in Eq.~(\ref{cosAbinit}), $\gamma_{\rm{ice}}$ and $E_{\rm{ads}}^{\rm{water}}$, with other preceding studies.
-For the surface energy, our value, $\gamma_{\rm{ice}}$=41.83 ${\rm{meV}}/{\rm{\AA}^{\rm{2}}}$, can be compared with 44 ${\rm{meV}}/{\rm{\AA}^{\rm{2}}}$ obtained by a preceding DFT study, \cite{2016CAR} being in fairly coincidence.
-For the adsorption energy, our estimation amounts to $E_{\rm{ads}}^{\rm{watar}}$ = 238 $\rm{meV}/\rm{H_2O}$ (monomer), which can be compared with an experimental value [TPD(Temperature programmed desorption evaluation) applied to Cu(111)], 352 $\rm{meV}/\rm{H_2O}$(34 kJ/mol). ~\cite{2007TAN} The apparent underestimation of our value can be attributed to the fact that, in experiments, the value includes the energy cost to break the hydrogen bonding when water molecules evaporate, then leading to the more stabilized value.
-The same explanation would be applicable to the preceding DFT values (for monomer), 145-157 $\rm{meV}/\rm{H_2O}$,~\cite{2007MICa} and 187 $\rm{meV}/\rm{H_2O}$(18 kJ/mol),~\cite{2007TAN} which are smaller than the experimental value as well.
-The previous studies also provide the values for dimers, being 321-332 $\rm{meV}/\rm{H_2O}$ ~\cite{2007MICa} and 352 $\rm{meV}/\rm{H_2O}$(34 kJ/mol). \cite{2007TAN} The reason for the large increase in values for the dimer is because their definitions are different from our one.
-In their definition, the hydrogen bonding interactions between water molecules are included in $E_{\rm{ads}}^{\rm{watar}}$, and hence it increases as the size of $N$-mer gets larger.
+Further, we examined the reliability of results by comparing the intermediate values obtained using Eq.~\eqref{cosAbinit}, $\gamma_{\rm{ice}}$, and $E_{\rm{ads}}^{\rm{water}}$, with those obtained in the previous studies.
+The surface energy value obtained in this study ($\gamma_{\rm{ice}} = 41.83$ [meV/\AA$^2$]) is comparable to that reported in a previous DFT study ($44$ [meV/\AA$^2$]),~\cite{2016CAR} indicating a fair coincidence.
+In addition, the adsorption energy estimated in this study ($E_{\rm{ads}}^{\rm{watar}} = 238 $ [meV/H$_2$O] (monomer)) is lower than that of the experimental value of Cu(111) ($352$ [meV/H$_2$O] $\approx 34$ [kJ/mol]) obtained using a temperature-programmed desorption evaluation (TPD).~\cite{2007TAN} The apparent underestimation of our value can be attributed to the fact that the experimental values consider the energy required to break the hydrogen bonds during the evaporation of water molecules, thereby resulting in the more stabilized value.
+The same explanation is applicable to the DFT values (for monomer) obtained in our study, which are smaller than those obtained in previous studies ($145-157$ [meV/H$_2$O]~\cite{2007MICa} and $187$ [meV/H$_2$O] $\approx 18$ [kJ/mol])~\cite{2007TAN}).
+In addition, the DFT values for dimers in previous studies ($321-332$ [meV/H$_2$O]~\cite{2007MICa} and $352$ [meV/H$_2$O] $\approx 34$ [kJ/mol])~\cite{2007TAN}) were larger than those obtained in this study.
+The significant increase in values for the dimer can be attributed to the difference in definition.
+In their definition, the hydrogen bonding interactions between water molecules were included in the $E_{\rm{ads}}^{\rm{watar}}$, and hence, it increased with an increase in the size of $N$-mer.